The EU project EDC-MixRisk involves participation from seven Swedish universities*, five European universities and one American university.

 Lund University has a long and vibrant history covering almost 350 years of teaching.
 It has evolved from just a few hundred students to around 47 000 students and a position of excellence in international teaching and research.

-Key contributors to activities are: Bo A.G.
-Jönsson, PhD, Professor; Lars Rylander, Assoc. professor; and Anna Rignell-Hydbom, PhD.
+Key contributors to activities are: Christian Lindh, Assoc. professor; Lars Rylander, Assoc. professor; and Anna Rignell-Hydbom, PhD.

 Stockholm University is among the world’s 100 foremost institutions and has more than 70 000 students, 1800 PhD students and 5500 employees.